nickyInside/API-document/README.md

 URL: http://uservice.machool.com:3000/

 If the browser does not display our API documentation, download JSON or yaml file from our repository and import either one of them.

+Oct 1st - Updates

+Added uPay and uVisit APIs, modified some objects, and edited description.